Murder Mystery Game AI

 How does AI adjust red herrings to match players' skill levels and actions?

-AI fine-tunes the complexity of red herrings based on players' skill levels and choices during the game, ensuring the experience feels engaging and fair for everyone involved.
-By studying how players interact, the system adjusts both the number and difficulty of misleading clues.
-These adjustments make it easier for some groups to identify the clues, while others might face trickier challenges, depending on their preferences and abilities.
+AI can fine-tune the complexity of red herrings based on players' skill levels and choices during the game, with the goal of keeping the experience engaging and fair for everyone involved.
+By studying how players interact, the system can adjust both the number and difficulty of misleading clues.
+These adjustments may make it easier for some groups to identify the clues, while others might face trickier challenges, depending on their preferences and abilities.

-This approach means newcomers can enjoy a straightforward, more accessible mystery, while experienced players are met with layered puzzles and subtle misdirections.
-The result?
-A gameplay experience that feels tailored to each group, keeping everyone intrigued and on their toes. :::
+This approach means newcomers can enjoy a more accessible mystery, while experienced players are met with layered puzzles and subtle misdirections.
+The result is a gameplay experience intended to feel tailored to each group, keeping everyone intrigued and on their toes. :::